 Nowadays, it’s definitely a bad excuse saying you don’t know your client.
-I’m sure I was not the only kid playing that Guess Who game (but I got so addicted that ended up spoiling the other kids’ turn all the time).
+We’re sure we were not the only kids playing that Guess Who game (but we got so addicted that ended up spoiling the other kids’ turn all the time).
 All this to say that this is a mandatory skill to be developed and applied to your guests.
 With the booking reservation, only by the name of your guest, you can find loads of info on the web and please make the best use of social media in your advantage.
 Hot tip: Google is definitely your best friend here and search like a professional stalker.

 #7.
 Life & Style together

 More than ever, we are in the free & low era.
 Sugar-free, low-fat, gluten-free, low-carb, lactose-free and the list goes on.
 So it doesn’t make any sense whatsoever assuming everyone drinks alcohol, love sugar or eat gluten.
 So be smart with your welcome or turndown gift and use it to promote a healthy and balanced lifestyle.
 Why not going for a natural flavored water or a bag of freshly made popcorn (cooked the healthy way)?
 Make the best use of seasonal products.
 Hot tip: Play with the open bar and put unexpected stuff in there – carrot sticks or some fresh berries #cantgetanyfresherthanthis.

 Snap knew best when wrote this song.
 Everything is valid here: adapters, cables, chargers and avoid the solo iPhone route – hello Android!
 Put at disposal to be used and you’ll be thanked for the gesture.
 Dead cellphones represent a major buzz-killer in any trip.
 Hot tip: No need to have endless cables, there are other resourceful solutions available such as the 3-in-1 universal USB charging cable that might fit everyone’s shoe.

 You might also like: How to organize (and survive) a group dinner in 15 easy tips